-Program Opportunity for Improvement Partial Implementation Full Implementation Rating Documentation Elements investore and face discale and ask and occurs at least implement feedback and school biweekly administrators follow through.
-SS3 Core content teachers may Core content teachers Core content teachers have curricula Curricula.
-High-quality not have sufficient curricula have high-quality core to support Layer 1 core instruction Supplemental materials. instructional aligned to the CCSS or content curricula to support aligned to the CCSS or content Lists of approved materials for standards available to support Layer 1 core instruction standards, Layer 1 interventions, and interventions. teachers to Layer 1 core instruction, Layer aligned to the CCSS or Layer 2 targeted interventions.
-Special Lesson plans. implement 1 universal interventions, content standards, Layer education teachers have high-quality Teacher action plans. interventions at Layer 2 targeted 1 universal curricula and supplemental materials List of resources for health each layer interventions, or Layer 3 interventions, Layer 2 available to meet the needs of and wellness personnel. intensive interventions. targeted interventions, students with disabilities.
-There are Data to support decisions.
-Special education teachers and layer 3 intensive lists of interventions available for may not have sufficient grade interventions.
-Special each layer and the high-quality level curricula and education teachers have instructional materials for these supplemental materials high-quality curricula and interventions are readily available and available to meet the needs of supplemental materials health and wellness personnel have students with disabilities. available to meet the the resources necessary to implement Teachers may or may not needs of students with the necessary interventions. receive professional disabilities. development on how to implement the curriculum.
-SS4 Teachers create their own District policies District policies and practices exist to District policy, school District policies classroom systems without encourage alignment on provide support on a broad range of policy, pacing guides, that encourage alignment across grade-levels some topics.
-There are topics including MLSS, PBIS, high- curriculum maps, scope alignment of and schools. not clear expectations quality materials, data triangulation, and sequence aligned to practices and across grade levels and universal screening, small group common core standards. programs at the schools for what PBIS instruction, progress monitoring, Vertical alignment of classroom, looks like, how to use expectations for learning, homework, curriculum. school, and data triangulation and pacing guides, curriculum maps, scope School Health Advisory district level universal screening, or and sequence, and vertical alignment Committees established how much students have of curriculum.
-Health and wellness with agendas and meeting access to small group teams are recognized as an essential notes. differentiated and necessary part of school instruction.
-Or, teachers transformation.
-School Health
+Program Elements Opportunity for Improvement Partial Implementation Full Implementation Rating Documentation SS3 Core content teachers may Core content teachers Core content teachers have curricula Curricula High-quality not have sufficient curricula have high-quality core to support Layer 1 core instruction instructional aligned to the CCSS or content curricula to support aligned to the CCSS or content Supplemental materials materials for standards available to support Layer 1 core instruction standards, Layer 1 interventions, and teachers to Layer 1 core instruction, Layer aligned to the CCSS or Layer 2 targeted interventions.
+Special Lists of approved implement 1 universal interventions, content standards, Layer education teachers have high-quality interventions interventions at Layer 2 targeted 1 universal curricula and supplemental materials each layer interventions, or Layer 3 interventions, Layer 2 available to meet the needs of Lesson plans intensive interventions. targeted interventions, students with disabilities.
+There are Special education teachers and Layer 3 intensive lists of interventions available for Teacher action plans may not have sufficient grade- interventions.
+Special each layer and the high-quality level curricula and education teachers have instructional materials for these List of resources for health supplemental materials high-quality curricula and interventions are readily available, and wellness personnel available to meet the needs of supplemental materials and health and wellness personnel students with disabilities. available to meet the have the resources necessary to Data to support decisions Teachers may or may not needs of students with implement the necessary receive professional learning disabilities. interventions. on how to implement the curriculum.